JCEleanor/web-sraping-with-python/README.md

 ![example](demo2.png)

 ## Future Improvement
-- Implement generators to speed up performance
+- Implement generators to be more memory efficient
 - Minimize the use of for loops to speed up performance